arviz-devs/arviz/doc/index.rst

     pip install arviz

-Alternative you can use conda-forge
+Alternatively you can use conda-forge

 .. code:: bash